TerryJCZhang/BeyondMemorization/README.md

 - [Reproducibility and package management](#reproducibility-and-package-management)
 - [Contact and citation](#contact-and-citation)

+**Overview:** This repository is organized into three self-contained parts.
+Each part is independently runnable and contains scripts, datasets, and notebooks needed to reproduce the associated analyses.
+The three parts are:

-**Overview:** This repository contains the code, data pipeline, and analysis used in the "Beyond Memorization" project.
-It provides a month-by-month data collection and QA synthesis pipeline that extracts theorems from arXiv papers, synthesizes unique LaTeX-formatted question–answer pairs, and evaluates large language models on those items.
-The repo also includes two validation experiments (a CLOZE benchmark over abstracts and a perturbed LiveCodeBench study) to stress-test model robustness and generalization.
+1. Main experiment — month-wise QA synthesis and evaluation: a pipeline that retrieves arXiv papers, extracts LaTeX/theorems, synthesizes LaTeX-formatted question–answer pairs, and evaluates language models on those items.

-This repository implements the code and data pipeline used in the project "Beyond Memorization: Reasoning-Driven Synthesis as a Mitigation Strategy Against Benchmark Contamination."
-Below is a concise, reviewer-focused README organized into three parts so readers can quickly find the code and reproduce experiments.
+2. Validation experiment 1 — CLOZE using abstracts: a focused validation that generates cloze-style questions from paper abstracts and evaluates model performance on fill-in-the-blank tasks.
+3. Validation experiment 2 — Perturbed LiveCodeBench: a controlled validation which applies perturbations to code problems and measures model robustness to those transformations.

+Below is a concise, reviewer-focused README organized around those three parts, with runnable examples and the locations of the most important scripts and outputs.

 Prerequisites (short)